haolun-wu/Eg_professional_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Search and Recommendation
+  - Recommendation and Information Retrieval
-  - Information Retrieval
+  - Ranking and Matching
-  - Fairness and Trustworthy AI
+  - Fairness and Trustworthy ML
   - Continual Learning
   - Bandit Algorithm